hora-dev/idempotence/README.md

-# idempotence
+# Idempotence
-Idempotence implementation using Redis
+Idempotence implementation using Redis and Strategy Pattern